 Required Personal Protective Equipment

 Students MUST wear a face covering/protective mask over their mouth and nose while in the building and on school grounds at all times unless they are eating in a designated area or outside socially distanced.
-Students who do not comply with this district and county mandate cannot remain in their classes for the day, and parents/guardians will be immediately notified to come and pick up their child.
+Students who do not comply with this district and county mandate cannot remain in their classes for the day, and we will immediately notify their parents/guardians to come and pick up their child.
 Refer to this document for appropriate and acceptable face coverings/masks.

 Campus Procedures Building Entry and Exit

 Students will enter the building according to their last name.
-Look at the building entry points below and find your ALPHA ASSIGNED entry.
+Review the building entry points below and find your ALPHA-ASSIGNED entry.

 Main entry (north side): Last name beginning A–E